10 Things I Wish I Knew About Relationships At 18

-A common thought passing through any 20-something’s head is “I wish I knew then what I know now.”
-Those who’ve been through the ringer when it comes to relationships have learned a thing or two during each round…or hopefully, they have.
+A common thought passing through any 20-something’s head is, “I wish I knew then what I know now.”
+Those who’ve been through the wringer when it comes to relationships have learned a thing or two during each round…or hopefully, they have.
 This list compiles the top 10 things I wish I knew about relationships at 18.

 1.You live, you learn

 The most important thing I wish I knew about relationships at 18 is that, no matter what, you learn from them.
 Whether your partner is controlling, brow-beating, or whatever the case may be, at the time, you’ll likely ask yourself, “WHY ME?”
 But, guess what?
 The reason why is you learn through experience.
 You learn that you don’t want this quality in your partner.
 And now that you know the signs, you can avoid them in your next venture.

 2. When you enter a relationship, know what you want out of it

 In your mid-to-late teens, you’re probably not thinking ahead.
 All you seem to want at the moment is to be wanted, to have lovemaking, and to be able to say you’re “in a relationship.”
 But when it comes down to it, you should know what you and your partner want before someone gets hurt.
 If you both just want to have fun, that’s great.
 But if one wants more than the other, the relationship will end in pain and heartache.